Frequently Asked Questions

 Are there research opportunities early on?

-Are there opportunities for doing international medicine?
+Are there opportunities for doing global health work?

 Residents are supported in their pursuit of a broad range of unique clinical, research, teaching, and service opportunities, including international health experiences.
 For more information, please visit our International Health and Underserved Populations section.